gr33nm0nk2802/Data-Structures-and-Algorithms/JavaScript.md

 Parameters are variables that act as placeholders for the values that are to be input to a function when it is called.
 When a function is defined, it is typically defined along with one or more parameters.
 The actual values that are input (or "passed") into a function when it is called are known as arguments.

 Scope of variable is also important.
+Variables which are used without the var keyword are automatically created in the global scope.
+Variables which are declared within a function, as well as the function parameters have local scope.
+That means, they are only visible within that function.

+In Computer Science a queue is an abstract Data Structure where items are kept in order.
+New items can be added at the back of the queue and old items are taken off from the front of the queue.

+Boolean data types true / false.

+**Conditonal Statements**

+if(Condition1)
+{
+}
+else if(condition2)
+{
+}
+else
+{
+}

+In conditionals there is a difference between equality and strict equality.
+=== and ==
+!== and !=

+Logical AND && OR ||

+**SWITCH CASE**